ExeVirus/Keyboard-Kingdom/README.md

 ### Day 3 & 4:

 Yeah nothing - did have an idea inspired by Paul - One of the game modes will randomize the placement of the keys on the keyboard layout :)

+### Day 5:

+Well, I'm not quite sold on it yet, but it looks like I'll be using [phaser 3](https://phaser.io/phaser3) as my framework.
+I worry it will be too wordy or API heavy, but I think I see my path pretty straightforward - pretty much everything becomes a callback in this design or uses delta-time and I just hope the framerate stays at 60 FPS.

+I figure it won't be too rediculous considering that my game loop is "detect keys", move up to 100 things left, do collision detections, handle callbacks, done.

+So I guess my next step is get hello world made: background image + keyboard image for layout (It'll probably just be static and 16:9 scale in a 1280x720 screen) + Kingdom image for the left four keys + detection of keydown events across the 53 total keys in the first go of this.
+The first four keys will result in a number go up, and the other keys will merely create an animatied explosion when pressed.
+No enemies yet.